dxw/contracts/agreements/general.md

             published on any of your websites that is not yet publicly available, most especially the content of forthcoming strategy or policy announcements;
-        2. Personal data dxw aquires during the course of the Work;
+        2. Personal data dxw acquires during the course of the Work;
         3. The content or existence of any document you send to us that is protectively marked.